thomas-zahner/website/content/posts/atlassian-experience.md

 tags = ["web", "rant"]
 +++

-So for the last four years I've been working in a company in a team where we developed apps and solutions for Atlassian products.
+For the last four years I've been working in a team where we developed apps for Atlassian products.
 Maybe you haven't heart of Atlassian but you probably know their products Jira and Confluence.
 Both can be extended with apps from the [Atlassian Marketplace](https://marketplace.atlassian.com).
 In this post, I'll share how both user and developer experience felt to me and our team.
 And to be honest, it wasn't very great.

 <!-- more -->

-If you work on extending a platform on a daily basis, you will inevitably also have to deal with the platform itself, its APIs and documentation on a daily basis.

-This is why you expect the platform to provide useful APIs which are well-documented, stable and integrate well.
-If this is not the case your productivity as developer and team will suffer and the developer experience (DX) will decline.
-I'd even argue that a bad developer experience can cause stress and reduce the happiness of software developers.

 But let's start from the very beginning.